nithingm/narrator-ai/README.md

 start start.bat
 ```

-This will start both the backend server and the frontend development server.
+- This should start both, the backend server and the frontend development server.

 - On browser, go to http://localhost:3000 to use the app